TJHeuvel/tjheuvel.net/_posts/2015-11-18-what-every-gameprogrammer-should-know-about-vectors.markdown

 }
 {% endhighlight %}

-### Moving towards another enity
+## Moving towards another enity

-Say we want to move an enemy towards our hero, how would we do that?
+Say we want to move an enemy towards our hero at a speed of 5 units per second, how would we do that?

+Firstly we need to get the direction between me and my target and then multiply this by the speed.
+Basicly you take 1% out of it.

 {% highlight C# %}